 2) Seems Like You Have to be Root to do Anything

 The second of my critiques of Linux is more debatable.
 There’s a difference between actual security and locking down pretty much every operation to root.
 Mac and Windows’s security options are more configurable.
 Linux has none of that.
 If you try and disable some “security” stuff, you will wind up breaking more of your system than you had hoped for.
 Locking down tons of stuff is good in the context of a server but not a desktop.

 People set up Linux distros in a bad way.
+This is one of the most important critiques of Linux.
 The idea of putting a bunch of random software made by completely different authors on top of a Kernel isn’t exactly sustainable.
 Software works in completely different ways and stuff can be hard to track.
 Two different packages put together can sometimes cause bugs and unwanted issues or sometimes even vulnerabilities.

 To add onto that issue, the Linux philosophy does not state that everything has to be perfect.
 It states that everything has to be good enough, which is not good for an Operating System.
 Because of the two reasons, it seems like half the time you perform a major system upgrade, it can break the entire system and leave you debugging in a chroot from live USB.

 If you’re looking to get around this while still using Open Source software, take a look at FreeBSD.
 FreeBSD is not Linux, it’s UNIX, but is still Open Source, and all packages that come with the Operating System are made by FreeBSD for FreeBSD.
 Also, major system upgrades on FreeBSD are really easy to perform and almost never go wrong and reboots are only really necessary once or twice a year.
 BSD UNIX Operating Systems pride themselves on perfection.
 Info Toast uses FreeBSD, and everything just seems to work.
 Check out https://freebsd.org to learn more.
 FreeBSD is not a sponsor.
 It’s just that good.